department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 - How many do you want to see at a time?

-- *Clicked Register button for Jan & Feb yoga class? (doesn't work)*
+- *Clicked Register button for both Jan & Feb yoga classes? (doesn't work)*

 - *Understand that "Register" is only for the current occurrence?
 Yes / No / Unknown*